-Note: The first courthouse was designed by Frederick Ernst Ruffini of Austin and built by John McDonald in 1879 at a cost of $13,447.00.
+Note: The first courthouse was designed by Frederick Ernst Ruffini of Austin and built by John McDonald in 1879 at a cost of $13,447.
 The second courthouse was designed by Marshall R Sanguinet and built by G W Donaghey in 1897.
 The third and present courthouse was constructed at a cost of $194,500.

 N – Upshur County